Micromeda/pygenprop/README.md

 pygenprop build -d ./genomeProperties.txt -i *.tsv -o ecoli_genomes_properties.micro
 ```

-The `-p` flag is used to add protein sequences to the output Micromeda file.
+The **build** command has a `-p` flag that is used to add protein sequences to the output Micromeda file.
 With this flag active, Pygenprop searches the FASTA files that were scanned by InterProScan for proteins that support genome property steps and adds them to the output Micromeda file.
 The FASTA files must be in the same directory as the InterProScan files and share the same basename (e.g., filename without file extension).

 ```
 data/